andrewnicols/docs/docs/guides/javascript/index.md

 Any time that this template is rendered and placed on the page the `mod_forum/discussion` module will be fetched and the `init()` function called on it.

 :::{admonition} Since Moodle 4.0
 Moodle no longer supports Internet Explorer.
-It is now safe to use {term}`Arrow functions<Arrow functions>`.
+It's now safe to use {term}`Arrow functions<Arrow functions>`.
 :::

-Often you may want to link the Javascript to a specific `DOMElement` in the template.
+Often you may want to link the JavaScript to a specific `DOMElement` in the template.
-You can easily use the `{{uniqid}}` Mustache tag to give that DOM Element a unique ID and then pass that into the Module.
+You can use the `{{uniqid}}` Mustache tag to give that DOM Element a unique ID and then pass that into the Module.

 ```mustache
 <div id=“mod_forum-discussion-wrapper-{{uniqid}}”>